kevinythgnb/kevinythgnb.github.io/README.md

 Despite possessing experience using WYSIWYG CMS, specifically Wix and Squarespace, I knew immediately that I wanted to design and code my portfolio from scratch so that it could most accurately represent my personal philosophies.
 I briefly considered Cargo, but with a WYSIWYG CMS, the temptation to use an attractive yet generic template would be too strong.
 <br><br>
-So, I fired VS Code back up and got to work.
-Over a few weeks of here-and-there coding, I put together a rudimentary page structure, added styling, and refined over and over.
+So, over a few weeks of here-and-there coding, I put together a rudimentary page structure, added content and styling, and refined over and over.
 The PHOTO page took by far the longest.
 It would be the headline page of my portfolio with an expandable scrolling gallery, a sizable task for a coding novice such as myself.
-After finishing HOME, PHOTO, SPEEDSOLVING, CODE, and ABOUT, I paused to focus fully on my medical studies.
+After finishing the first few pages, I paused to focus fully on my medical studies.
 I did not anticipate booking paid shoots anytime soon, so publication of my portfolio website fell quickly down my list of priorities.

 ## June 2024
 MS1 year ended and my only summer break of medical school began.
-Sitting at home in Southern California and relaxing before my planned Taiwan trip, I remembered I had yet to publish my portfolio website.
+Sitting at home in Southern California and relaxing before my upcoming trip to Taiwan, I remembered I had yet to publish my portfolio website.
 Wrapping up the content and styling for a couple of pages, there was one thing missing.
 I quickly added a ROADMAP page, listing the aspirations I had for this site, my ultimate passion project.
 Now reaching a progress point where I felt comfortable making my work public, I finally committed my changes, producing the site you see today.